-Electric Power Steering (EPS) is replacing hydraulic power steering in many new vehicles today.
+Electric Power Steering (EPS) has replaced hydraulic power steering in many new vehicles today.
 One of the advantages of electric power steering is that it eliminates the power steering pump, which can use as much as 8 to 10 horsepower under load.
 This improves fuel economy while also eliminating the weight and bulk of the power steering pump and hoses.
 Getting rid of the hydraulics also does away with fluid leaks and the need to check the power steering fluid.
 Electric power steering is also quieter than hydraulic systems because there is no pump noise and no fluid flowing through hoses and valves.
 But the most noticeable difference is in handling and steering refinement.

 Electric power steering can be fine tuned with a precision that is hard to match with hydraulic controls.
 By monitoring the driver's steering inputs, vehicle speed, and other suspension dynamics, the system can provide just the right amount of steering feel and effort to match rapidly changing driving conditions.
 EPS can deliver extra effort when you need it, and reduce steering effort when you do not need it.
 It can even provide steering assist when the engine is off.